American woman freed in Saudi Arabia, travel ban remains - NewsBreak

 US, China climate envoys to 'meet later' at UN summit

-SHARM EL-SHEIKH, Egypt — (AP) — U.S. climate envoy John Kerry indicated on Tuesday he'll be in talks with his Chinese counterpart at annual United Nations climate talks underway in Egypt, in the latest sign of improving relations between the world's top two polluters after a meeting between the two nations' leaders Monday.
+U.S. climate envoy John Kerry indicated on Tuesday he'll be meeting his Chinese counterpart at annual United Nations climate talks underway in Egypt

 Qatar at World Cup pinnacle after years of Mideast turmoil